Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | June 2019

 When you find out you’re pregnant, there are naturally a lot of questions that arise.
 One of the biggest questions is, “What foods should I eat?”
 Another big question is, “What is the best prenatal multivitamin for me?”
-The quest for answers to each of these questions is motivated by the desire to provide optimal support and nourishment for the health and wellness of your baby – the next generation.
+The quest for answers to each of these questions is motivated by the desire to provide optimal support and nourishment for the health and wellness of your developing baby (or babies!) – the next generation.
 We’ve got you covered, momma!

-Baby & Me 2 special?
+Baby & Me 2™

-Often when you’re pregnant, it’s a challenge to even take your prenatal multivitamin regularly!
+But hey we get it – when you’re pregnant, sometimes it’s a challenge to even take your prenatal multivitamin regularly!
 You may be feeling nauseous and tired, with a list of things left undone.
-The good news here is that Baby and Me 2 is only a 2 tablet per day formula, as compared with our beloved original Baby and Me, which remains at 4 tablets per day.
-Part of the reason to stay at 4 tablets per day in our “original”, is to be able to include our Nurturing Prenatal Blend, which delivers herbs to support strength, balance and healthy mood of a woman during pregnancy.* Baby & Me 2 is an herb-free option, for those who either prefer, or have been advised by their trusted healthcare practitioner, not to take herbs during pregnancy.
+The good news is that our Baby & Me 2™ option is only a 2-tablet per day formula with the same real food from our trusted farm partners included as our original.
+It’s herb-free, for those who either prefer, or have been advised by their trusted healthcare practitioner, not to take herbs during pregnancy.

 Baby & Me 2 also contains 600 mcg of folate to support the healthy development of the child.* This 600 mcg amount supplements the 200 mcg of folate that can be easily obtained from the diet.
 Green leafy vegetables such as spinach, are an excellent dietary source of folate.
 The folate in Baby & Me 2 is delivered in the methylated form which is more readily utilized by many women.*

 1 Fortify Your Life: Your Guide to Vitamins, Minerals, and More pp. 203 - 206 Tieraona Low Dog, M.D.
 (National Geographic Society, 2016)